-Not that long ago, the main goal of treating metastatic breast cancer -- meaning the disease has spread well beyond the breast -- was to keep a woman comfortable.
-But a lot has changed in the last decade.
+Not long ago, the main goal of treating metastatic breast cancer -- meaning the disease has spread well beyond the breast -- was to keep a woman comfortable.
+But a lot has changed in the past decade.
 Now treatment can help many women live longer, better, and disease-free for periods of time.

-Pamela Drullinsky, MD, a cancer doctor at Memorial Sloan-Kettering Cancer Center in New York, says many doctors now see metastatic breast cancer as a chronic illness because it can be managed for years.
+Pamela Drullinsky, MD, a cancer doctor at Memorial Sloan Kettering Cancer Center in New York, says many doctors now see metastatic breast cancer as a chronic illness, because it can be managed for years.
 “This is similar to [people with diabetes] taking insulin,” she says.
-“It is still incurable, but can be controlled.”
+“It is still incurable but can be controlled.”

 Here's how to take charge of your diagnosis and live better with metastatic breast cancer.

 The uncertainties of having metastatic breast cancer can make you feel like you've lost control of your life.
 A treatment plan will help you feel more in control.
 To create one:

 Learn as much as you can about where your cancer has spread and what type of tumor you have.
 Your treatment will depend largely on these things.

 Think about the main goal of treatment.
 Do you want to get rid of the new cancer, or relieve symptoms?
 Talk to your doctor about realistic goals.

 Decide whether you want to use the same medical team or add other doctors.